GDPR

 3. Worker monitoring and GPS tracking

 Driver location tracking can be sensitive.
-Customers should assess necessity, proportionality, transparency, and employment-law implications before enabling or using it, and should keep monitoring under review rather than treating it as a set-and-forget feature.
+Customers should assess necessity, proportionality, transparency, and employment-law implications before enabling or using it.

 4. Data subject rights

-Depending on the circumstances, individuals may have rights to access, rectify, erase, restrict, object, and receive copies of personal information.
-When Trackely acts as a processor, the relevant customer usually remains the first point of contact for those requests.
+When Trackely acts as a processor, the relevant customer usually remains the first point of contact for requests.

 6. Security and breach support